Resources for Medical Professionals

 With this in mind, deep and excision, as is commonly thought, is not the most effective treatment for Pilonidal.
 Newer techniques spare the need for extensive tissue removal and the potential for unhealed wounds.
 The skin and the tissue are not the problem to be solved by removal.
 The problem is depth of the gluteal fold and the pits in the midline that exist in an environment with no oxygen and full of anaerobic bacteria.

-Below are movies demonstraing the cleft lift surgery in and the techniques pioneered by Dr. s John & Tom Bascom.
-The doctors provide commentary on techniques and the philology behind them.
+Below are movies demonstrating the cleft lift surgery in and the techniques pioneered by Drs.
+John & Tom Bascom.
+Please note that these videos are narrated by the late Dr. John Bascom after he had suffered a stroke.

 Pilonidal surgical technique of Modified Karydakis Procedure (similar to Bascom Cleft Lift) by Dr. Paul Kitchen.